Wildlife and forest

 Red & Gold

 Winter in the Whangārei District is made more cheery as the native kowhai tree blooms in vibrant gold.
 The blossoms provide a much needed winter food source for nectar loving birds.
-From November to January, the District and coast blazes with glorious red as gnarled pōhutukawa or New Zealand Christmas trees burst into blossom.
+From November to January, the district and coast blazes with glorious red as gnarled pōhutukawa burst into blossom.